-We continue with the tutorials of the ESP8266 and ESP32 seeing how to use the ESP8266 as an HTTP client.
+We continue with the ESP8266 and ESP32 tutorials by seeing how to use the ESP8266 as an HTTP client.

-In previous posts we have already seen how to connect the ESP8266 in both STA mode and AP mode, how to set a static IP, and how to use mDNS.
+In previous posts, we have already seen how to connect the ESP8266 in both STA mode and AP mode, how to configure a static IP, and how to use mDNS.
 Now that we know how to connect our ESP8266, it’s time to start working with it and get the most out of it.

-We start by seeing how to use the ESP8266 as a client.
-Remember that in machine to machine communication, the client is simply the device that initiates the connection.
-In the next posts, we will delve into its use as a server.
+We begin by seeing how to use the ESP8266 as a client.
+Remember that in M2M (machine to machine) communication, the client is simply the device that initiates the connection.
+In upcoming posts, we will delve into its use as a server.

 So, in what situations is it useful for the ESP8266 to act as a client?
-Plenty!
+In a lot!
 Remember that the client is simply the device that initiates the communication.
-Let’s mention some examples.
+Let’s cite some examples.

-A very didactic example (although not particularly realistic) is to obtain a web page to process/parse the content of the web page in search of certain information.
-Typical examples are, for example, reading the time, or the weather forecast.
+A very didactic example (though not especially realistic) is obtaining a web page to process/parse the content of the web page in search of certain information.
+Typical examples are, for instance, reading the time or the weather forecast.

-In more practical cases, it is, for example, obtaining information provided by a server that facilitates making a call to an endpoint/URL, for example, in CSV, JSON, or XML format.
+In more practical cases, they are, for example, obtaining information provided by a server that is made available when calling an endpoint/URL, for example, in CSV, JSON, or XML format.

-Another real example is making a request against an endpoint of a certain API (usually a REST API) to execute an action on a remote server (turn on a light, open a door…)
+Another real example is making a request against a certain API endpoint (usually a REST API) to execute an action on a remote server (turn on a light, open a door…)

-Finally, as another real example, we can initiate a connection to send information to a server for processing (for example, a Raspberry Pi) to store the value in a database, calculate statistics, etc.
+Finally, as another real example, we can initiate a connection to send information to a server for processing (for example, a Raspberry Pi) so that it stores the value in a database, calculates statistics, etc.

-As usual, using the ESP8266 as a client is really simple thanks to the ESP8266HTTPClient library and the great work developed by the community.
+As is customary, using the ESP8266 as a client is really easy thanks to the ESP8266HTTPClient library and the great work done by the community.

-To initiate the connection as a client, we use the http.begin(…) function, which requires an instance of the HTTPClient object and WiFiClient, and accepts the following overloads.
+To initiate the connection as a client, we use the function http.begin(…), which requires an instance of the HTTPClient and WiFiClient objects, and accepts the following overloads.

 bool begin(WiFiClient &client, String url);